The exam period just ended for university students in Singapore and many of the fresh graduates are currently looking for a job.

 - Attend interviews: Don’t stick to preconceived notions about a certain role or industry.
 Get to know people who work in the industry firsthand, ask questions and evaluate from there.
 The more information you have, the better.

 - Think about what are your priorities: Everyone has different priorities in a job and there is no wrong or right answer.
-For me, I wanted a role with international exposure, a certain level of prestige and that would give me a comfortable life.
+For me, I wanted a role with international exposure and that would give me a comfortable life.
 It might not be the same for you and that is fine.
 As long as you know what you want and don’t want.

 - Discover yourself: Take personality tests, I don’t mean inaccurate ones made by random fans like “Which Harry Potter house do you belong to?” or “Which GoT or Lord of the Rings character are you?” but the scientific kind like Big Five Personality Traits Test or the type that the corporate world tends to use like MBTI.
 They are not a stand-alone tool to tell you everything about yourself but in my personal experience, they have been helpful in helping me know what I want.